 Contact CRT & Invigilation Services Coordinator, Paris Voykin at 250.365.1313 if you have any questions or to book your test.

 Step 5 - Find a place to live

-Look into our Residence Services to live on-campus or check out our Off-Campus Housing to see what is available in the area or near the campus you are planning to attend.
+Look into our Student Housing Services to live on-campus or check out our Off-Campus Housing to see what is available in the area or near the campus you are planning to attend.